"We support companies to embed human rights due diligence"

 A management system for human rights

 Human rights due diligence (HRDD) is a management system that allows companies to proactively assess their human rights risks and impacts and take appropriate measures to address them.
-Far from being a new concept, HRDD essentially means taking a systematic approach to the “S“ in CSR or ESG.
-The goal of HRDD is to avoid and manage negative impacts on human rights related to a company’s operations and business relationships.
-International standards on business and human rights - and increasingly national laws - require companies to implement HRDD.
+Rooted in the UN Guiding Principles on Business and Human Rights (UNGPs), HRDD aims to avoid and manage negative impacts on human rights associated with a company’s operations and business relationships.
+This concept is increasingly being expanded to include environmental considerations and is now often referred to as human rights and environmental due diligence (HREDD).
+This broader approach reflects the growing recognition of environmental impacts on human rights.
+Legal frameworks, such as the EU Corporate Sustainability Due Diligence Directive (CSDDD), require companies to implement HREDD.

-Click on the links below to know more about the six steps of human rights due diligence:
+Click on the links below to know more about the six steps of due diligence in line with the UNGPs:

 International Standards: UN Guiding Principles and OECD Guidelines